HashDash Logo

 What is CBDA?

-CBDA, or cannabidiolic acid, is one of the many compounds found in the cannabis plant.
-CBDA acts as a precursor to the much better-known cannabinoid CBD.
+CBDA, or cannabidiolic acid, is the most common acidic compound found in the cannabis plant.
+CBDA acts as a precursor, or parent, to the much better-known cannabinoid CBD.
 Essentially, CBDA is the raw form of CBD.

-When exposed to heat, CBDA converts to CBD over time.
+CBDA is quite delicate and requires special handling to extract and process.
+When exposed to heat, certain extraction processes, air, long shelf-life, or even digestion – CBDA readily converts to CBD in a short time.
 This process is known as decarboxylation.
-The amount of time this process takes is dependent on the cultivar, the temperature, and the type of heat used.
+The amount of time this process takes depends on the cultivar, the temperature, and the type of heat or extraction used, but happens pretty fast if not careful.

-CBDA is plentiful in high-CBD cultivars and hemp.
+CBDA is plentiful in high-CBD cultivars and hemp carrying low THC.
 We can find this compound in products such as capsules, topicals, and tinctures.
 Juicing raw cannabis leaves is also a popular consumption method for ingesting CBDA and CBD.
+Keep in mind, blender heat may degrade some or even all the CBDA into CBD.

 CBDA.jpg